mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 |Probability|Probability for probability-based sampling.
 E.g. With probability 0.1, approximately 1 in 10 traces will be sampled.
 (Default: 0.0)  This setting has an effect only in the case when the ‘Trace Sampler’ is set to ‘Probabilistic’.
 See the ‘Trace Sampler’ description for more details.|
 |Trace Auditing|If this flag is activated, auditing data will be placed to distributing tracing.
 Default value is unchecked.|

-Click on “Save” to save the settings.
+Click on **Save** to save the settings.

 ## Deploy

 “Deploy” means installing the previously defined modules and node types in the Tomcat.
-Before you click on

-“Deploy”, be sure that the SSMS is stopped if it has been started previously.
+Before you click on **Deploy**, be sure that the SSMS is stopped if it has been started previously.

 ![configurationdeployment](./files/config_deployment.png)